 - Preheat oven to 200° F.

-- Pour chicken broth around the meat and place jalapenos and oranges in the spaces between the meat.
+- Pour chicken broth around the meat and place jalapenos and lime juice in the spaces between the meat (if using fresh squeezed lime juice (recommended) quarter the limes and include in the broth mix).

 - Cover pan with aluminum foil and slow roast for 8 hours.
 (The meat will reach 170° temperature for "done" pork within a few hours, but the extra time gets it so the fats break down and the meat starts to just fall apart).